 Massachusetts

 The Bay State doesn’t allow more than 10 rounds.
-It is illegal to sell, offer for sale, transfer or possess an assault weapon or a large-capacity feeding device that was not otherwise lawfully possessed on Sept.
+It is illegal to sell, offer for sale, transfer or possess an assault weapon or a large-capacity feeding device that was not otherwise lawfully possessed on Sep.
 13, 1994.
 “Large-capacity feeding device” means a fixed or detachable magazine, box, drum, feed strip or similar device capable of accepting or that can be readily converted to accept more than 10 rounds of ammunition.

 New Jersey

-The Garden State doesn’t allow more than 10 rounds.
-In 2018, the Third Circuit held that New Jersey could redefine “large-capacity ammunition magazine” as a box, drum, tube or other container which is capable of holding more than 10 rounds of ammunition to be fed continuously and directly into a semi-automatic firearm.
+The Garden State bans more than 10 rounds.
+In 2018, the 3rd Circuit held that New Jersey could redefine “large-capacity ammunition magazine” as a box, drum, tube or other container which is capable of holding more than 10 rounds of ammunition to be fed continuously and directly into a semi-automatic firearm.
 There are exemptions for authorized military and law enforcement and for firearms that have been registered by persons who participate in competitive shooting matches sanctioned by the director of Civilian Marksmanship of the U. S. Department of the Army.

 New York